kbednars/Backend-Recruitment-Task/README.md

 To logout from account go to */account/logut* end-point.

 ## Required end-points
 First one was the form to allow grading tasks by recruiters.
 It is avaivable on *grades/api/add-mark* end-point.
 Forms checks if task for the specific candidate has been graded.
-In the Recruiter ForeignKey field, the PrimaryKey of the user, who is currently signed in, is saved.
+In the Recruiter ForeignKey field, the PrimaryKey of the user, who is currently logged in, is saved.

 The second end-point is available on */grades/summary*, and it provides a summary of the grades for all of the candidates.